-An explanation of our use of your personal data and a guide to your rights under the Data Protection Act.
+An explanation of our use of your personal information and a guide to your rights.

-The Data Protection Act puts obligations on users of personal information and lays down principles for its use.
+Data protection law puts obligations on users of personal information and lays down principles for its use.
 You are entitled to know how we intend to use any information you provide.
 To find out more view a copy of our full privacy notice.

 The main ways in which information that you provide can be used are shown below: